Fayetteville Policies and Procedures 504.2

 Student or Student’s Spouse Called Into Military Service

-In accordance with Arkansas State Code 6-61-112, when a student or student’s spouse is activated for full-time military service during a time of national crisis and is required to cease attending The University of Arkansas without completing and receiving a grade in one (1) or more courses, they shall receive compensation for the resulting monetary loss as provided under this policy.
+In accordance with Arkansas State Code 6-61-112, when a student or student’s spouse is activated for military service and is required to cease attending the University of Arkansas without completing and receiving a grade in one (1) or more courses, they shall receive compensation for the resulting monetary loss as provided under this policy.
 The student must cease attendance because 1) the student is activated or deployed by the military or 2) the student’s spouse is activated or deployed by the military and the student or student’s spouse has dependent children residing in the household.

-To be eligible for compensation, the student must provide, prior to activation or deployment for military service, an original or official copy of the military activation or deployment orders to the Registrar or if the student’s spouse is a service member, the student shall provide proof of registration with the Defense Enrollment Eligibility Reporting System of the Department of Defense that establishes that dependent children reside in the household of the student or service member.
+To be eligible for compensation, the student must provide, prior to activation or deployment for military service, an original or official copy of the military activation or deployment orders to the Veterans Resource and Information Center or if the student’s spouse is a service member, the student shall provide proof of registration with the Defense Enrollment Eligibility Reporting System of the Department of Defense that establishes that dependent children reside in the household of the student or service member.
 Students cannot receive funds in excess of their loss due to military activation or deployment.

 Upon leaving the University of Arkansas for active duty, a student may choose one of the three following compensatory options regarding tuition:

 - The student may officially withdraw from the University of Arkansas and receive a

 full adjustment and refund of tuition and non-consumable fees for the terms involved.